Skegness railway station: History

-Skegness was dubbed "the Blackpool of the East Coast" or "Nottingham by the Sea" and has a mascot, the Jolly Fisherman (designed by John Hassall in 1908 for the Great Northern Railway) and a slogan - "Skegness is so bracing" - a reference to the chilly prevailing north-easterly winds that can and frequently do blow off the North Sea.
-A statue of The Jolly Fisherman now greets passengers as they arrive at the station when entering through the main entrance.
+Skegness was dubbed "the Blackpool of the East Coast" or "Nottingham by the Sea".
+It has a mascot, the Jolly Fisherman, designed by John Hassall in 1908 for the Great Northern Railway; its slogan, "Skegness is so bracing", is a reference to the chilly prevailing north-easterly winds that can and frequently do blow off the North Sea.
+A statue of The Jolly Fisherman now greets passengers as they arrive at the station, when entering through the main entrance.

-Up until 1966, the railway station had a goods yard with sheds; however, this area along with platform one was demolished between 1980 and 1983.
+Up until 1966, the railway station had a goods yard with sheds; however, this area, along with platform one, was demolished between 1980 and 1983.
 This area is now used as a car park belonging to nearby offices.
-There was a Seacroft railway station located just outside Skegness, but this has also now closed.
+Seacroft railway station was located just outside Skegness, but this has also now closed.
 The next station on the line is Havenhouse.

-In 2006, all locomotive hauled services to Skegness were halted due to the weight of the locos buckling the rails frequently; however, this ban has since been lifted after Network Rail began a track renewal scheme which is now entering the final phase.
+In 2006, all locomotive-hauled services to Skegness were halted due to the weight of the locos buckling the rails frequently; however, this ban has since been lifted after Network Rail began a track renewal scheme which is now entering the final phase.